hackedpassword/Z2/README.md

 ## Credits are due!
 - [The Spriters Resource]( https://www.spriters-resource.com/) for fantastic sprite sheets.
-- Included are credits to the sprite rippers: Mister Mike, Obreck, [Rick N. Bruns](https://www.pinterest.com/snesmaster/) (that partial original map above) - huge thanks for creating that map!
+- Included are credits to the sprite rippers: [Mister Mike](https://www.spriters-resource.com/submitter/MisterMike/), Obreck, [Rick N. Bruns](https://www.pinterest.com/snesmaster/) (that partial original map above) - huge thanks for creating that map!
-- Everyone’s images on the net I used for visual reference
+- Everyone’s images on the net I used for visual reference.
-- Ninendo including my NES and my copy of Zelda 2
+- Ninendo including my NES and my copy of Zelda 2.
-- Myself for upcoming audio samples from the game for in-game Z2 use
+- Myself for upcoming audio samples from the game for in-game Z2 use.
-- Myself for ripping sprites from the sheets and converting them to hex tiles
+- Myself for ripping sprites from the sheets and converting them to hex tiles.
-- Yairm210 for Unciv and Unciv assets and amazing documentation
+- Yairm210 for Unciv and Unciv assets and amazing documentation.
-- A1y0sh4 and Indonesian Gentleman for the relentless references I made to understand Unciv modding via their mods
+- [A1y0sh4](https://github.com/A1y0sh4/The-Great-Unciv-Rework) and [Indonesian Gentleman](https://github.com/carriontrooper/Alpha-Frontier) for the relentless references I made to understand Unciv modding via their mods.
 - Did I miss any?

 ## Game notes

+Second release, see [discord](https://discord.com/channels/586194543280390151/1138883296835682324) for release notes.

-First and foremost, this is an experimental, unbalanced, first release demo.
-There’s still a lot to do to get the correct intended gameplay.
+This mod/etention is still experimental, a lot to do to get the correct intended gameplay, but it does play well!

 The initial aesthetics are intact.
 All places, power-ups, bonuses, etc are as-is in a very detailed interpretation of the original Zelda game.
 Converting from square tiles to hex tiles is challenging, but the challenge was met!

 The map was built with purists in mind.
 Take Maze Island for instance.
 I'm constantly looking for accuracy tweaks.
-Hey, there's one now!

 Bringing Unciv elements to Z2 was interesting.
 I have managed to effectively crossover both games.
 More work is needed, especially once improvements are created.
+No sprites/tiles yet respond to improvements, you get default G&K improvements.

 Unit/terrain bonuses/uniques are a bit haphazard atm.
-It’s enough to get this map-mod off the ground for now.
+Much work to do in the json configs.

 ## Modder notes

 Feel free to review the json’s.
 Lots can be removed and lots more to do.
 Definitely need to prune unused config blocks.

-In the future I’ll be moving the image assets over to my assets repo to reduce the mod size.
+In the future I’ll be moving the image/ assets over to my [assets repo](https://github.com/hackedpassword/Unciv-Assets) to reduce the mod size and build the atlas as needed.

-There will probably be a discord channel for this map.
-Comment there.
+Comment in the [discord](https://discord.com/channels/586194543280390151/1138883296835682324) channel.
 Would like to hear your feedback.